sbtourist/nimrod/README.md

 You can pre-register log files to process and define the metrics storage implementation.

-Logs can be pre-registered at startup by providing the *nimrod.logs* property with a comma-separated list of log paths and related intervals (in milliseconds) separated by colon, as follows:
+Logs can be pre-registered at startup by providing the *nimrod.logs* property with a comma-separated list of log identifier, log path and related interval (in milliseconds) separated by colon, as follows:

-    nimrod.logs = log1:interval1,log2:interval2, ...
+    nimrod.logs = id1:log1:interval1,id2:log2:interval2, ...

+Log identifiers must be unique, otherwise Nimrod will shutdown.

-Metrics storage implementation can be configured to be either in-memory or on-disk, by providing the *nimrod.store* property with a value of either _memory_ or _disk_:
+Metrics storage implementation can be configured to be either in-memory (volatile) or on-disk (persistent), by providing the *nimrod.store* property with a value of either _memory_ or _disk_:

     nimrod.store = memory|disk.

+In case of persistent storage, metrics identifiers should be kept consistent between restarts: they should be configured to always refer to the same
+"logical" file, that is, the file path could change but it should always refer to the same application and/or same set of metrics.

 ## Startup